jsommers/cbook/programstructure.rst

 The main function
 ^^^^^^^^^^^^^^^^^

-The execution of a C program begins with function named ``main``.
+The execution of a C program begins with the function named ``main``.
 All of the files and libraries for the C program are compiled together to build a single program file.
 That file must contain exactly one ``main`` function which the operating system uses as the starting point for the program.  ``main`` returns an int which, by convention, is 0 if the program completed successfully and non-zero if the program exited due to some error condition.
 This is just a convention which makes sense in shell oriented environments such as UNIX.

 Command-line arguments to a program
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^